ankitrox/woo-order-export/readme.txt

 = How to add more fields to csv ? =

-Please use wpg_order_columns and wpg_before_csv_write hooks for performing this activity.
+Please use woooe_exportable_fields hooks for performing this activity.
 Little WordPress programming knowledge is necessary for accomplishing this.

 You can also opt for woocommerce simply order export add-on, it is available [here](http://sharethingz.com/woocommerce-simply-order-export-add-on/?utm_source=readme&utm_medium=plugin&utm_campaign=wsoe).
 It adds all the fields related to orders and allows users to reorder the fields using drag and drop interface.

 == Changelog ==

+= 3.0.2 =
+* Added order currency field.
+* Added prices_include_tax field.
+* Error handling and reporting.
+* Exception handling.

 = 3.0.0 =
 * Changed complete anatomy of plugin.